+RestoreMasters installs only the best tile roofing systems from the nation's top manufacturers.
 If you need a specific roof tile, just ask.
-Other roof tiles manufacturers include: Ludowici, Verea, Vande Hey Raleigh, Boral Roofing, Eagle Roofing Products, Entegra Roof Tile, Santafé, American Slate, Evergreen Slate Company, GAF, Quarrix Building Products, Brava, Northern Roof Tiles, MCA Clay Roof Tile, IKO Roofing, EDCO Products, Tilcor, Certainteed, Luma Solar.
+Roof tiles manufacturers include: Verea, Vande Hey Raleigh, Boral Roofing, Eagle Roofing Products, Entegra Roof Tile, Santafé, American Slate, Evergreen Slate Company, GAF, Quarrix Building Products, Brava Roof Tile, Northern Roof Tiles, MCA Clay Roof Tile, IKO Roofing, EDCO Products, Tilcor, Certainteed, Luma Solar.

 How long do roof tiles last?

 In the absence of catastrophic hail damage, many clay and slate tile roofs can last 100 years or longer.
 In fact, there are multiple examples of tiled roofs in Europe that are over 400 years old.
-As a testament to clay tile’s durability, Ludowici (one of the world’s premier manufacturers of clay tile) warrants their products for 75 years.
+As a testament to clay tile's durability, some tile manufacturers warrant their products for 75 years.

 How do you walk on a tile roof?